jyuan5/CheesyBusiness/README.md

 ## Base Case:

-The starting position is the position which contains the treasure.
+The starting position is the position which contains the treasure. or
+It is not possible to leave the starting position by one unit and reach the treasure.

 ## English/Pseudocode Description of Algorithm:

 Check if the starting position is the position which contains the treasure.
 If not, invoke the recursive abstraction. {
--> move one unit in the next possible cardinal direction (must keep track for recursive backtracking) -> make the new position the new starting position
+-> move one unit in the next possible cardinal direction -> make the new position the new starting position
 -> invoke the recursive step }